 |

-We evaluated the judgement and estimation used by management in
+We evaluated the judgement and estimation used by

-recognising the expected credit loss provision.
+management in recognizing the expected credit loss

 Our procedures included, but were not limited to the following: